aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-properties/_index.md

 ## **Set Default Language**

-This Java code shows you how to set the default language for an entire PowerPoint presentation:
+This Javascript code shows you how to set the default language for an entire PowerPoint presentation:

 ```javascript
     var loadOptions = new  aspose.slides.LoadOptions();